Written by Ryan McGuine //

 Finally, greenhouse gases (GHGs) are numerous and produced by many common industrial processes.
 Those GHGs most related to energy are carbon dioxide, which is produced by the combustion of fossil fuels, and methane, which is emitted during the production and transport of hydrocarbon fuels, as well as from livestock and the decay of organic waste in landfills.
 Methane is of little concern if it is burned (it emits roughly half the carbon dioxide as coal when combusted using equivalent technology, and modern natural gas-fired combined cycle technology is even more efficient than conventional coal- or natural gas-fired boilers), but of serious concern if allowed to enter the atmosphere unburned.
-While GHGs are not directly hazardous to humans or the environment (making it difficult to develop political will to combat), they trap heat in the atmosphere and gradually cause the planet to warm, disrupting weather patterns that life has grown accustomed to.
-From a control standpoint, removing carbon dioxide at the source is theoretically possible, but expensive and challenging, and removing it from the atmosphere is even more so.
+While GHGs are not directly hazardous to humans or the environment, they trap heat in the atmosphere and gradually cause the planet to warm, disrupting weather patterns that life has grown accustomed to.
+From a control standpoint, removing carbon dioxide at the source is theoretically possible, but expensive and challenging, and removing it directly from the atmosphere is even more so.
 Methane can be mitigated by preventing leakage in pipelines and flaring any excess gas at generation sources, but many worry that this is not currently being done effectively enough.

 The first important distinction within anthropogenic air pollution is household vs. ambient air pollution.
 Household air pollution refers to air pollution that is generated, and mostly remains, indoors.
 The main contributor to household air pollution is PM from burning biomass like animal dung, wood, and charcoal for cooking or heating and without proper ventilation.
 While household air pollution has been eliminated in the developed West, it remains one of leading causes of disease and premature death in developing countries.
 According to the World Health Organization (WHO), over 3 billion people worldwide rely on heavily-polluting sources of energy for cooking, and approximately 3.8 billion deaths can be attributed to household air pollution ever year.
 Women and children are more at risk for diseases related to household air pollution, since they tend to spend more time indoors in developing countries.
 Recently, there has been much attention paid to this issue by the global community, and there are a number of initiatives to replace heavily-polluting sources of energy for indoor applications.